Proud of our Grant Partners 2018...

-Three years into formal programming, Cathedral Center’s Women’s Independence Program (WIP) is making tremendous strides helping women considered unemployable return to the workforce and increase employment income.
+Three years into formal programming, Cathedral Center’s Women’s Independence Program (WIP) is making tremendous strides helping women considered an unemployable return to the workforce and increase employment income.
 Through this Project, women gain financial stability and self-sufficiency which helps them realize their full potential and find their way out of poverty while employers gain loyal employees.
 The WIP coordinator collects data and conducts best practice research; provide follow-up support for clients and employers; educate clients about employer expectations; and help them advocate for themselves, while they readjust to the world of work.

 Inter-generational Programming for Native American Girls and Women

 In these sessions girls participate in talking circles to share their insights on the themes and prevention issues, create mind maps, and participate in special projects such as service work, learning traditional skills and crafts, participating in and learning how to plan cultural activities and community events.
 This group of girls helps plan the 2018 Red Sand Project for human trafficking awareness.

 Women in Wisconsin only earn 78.3 cents for every dollar their male counterpart earns.
 Without economic social change, it will take until 2058 for women to catch up.